Iran–Pakistan relations

 Pakistan is one of the few countries where Iranian influence is positively received as per polls conducted by the Pew Research Center.
 Polls have consistently shown that a very high proportion of Pakistanis view their western neighbour positively.
 Supreme Leader of Iran Ayatollah Khamenei has also called for the sympathy, assistance, and inter-cooperation of all Muslim nations, including Pakistan.
+Iran has also expressed an interest in joining the China–Pakistan Economic Corridor as part of the larger Belt and Road Initiative.
+After the U.S. complete withdrawal of its troops and the Taliban return to power in the 2020s, Pakistan has stepped up cooperation with Iran to promote peace and stability in Afghanistan.

-Diplomatic relations between the two states have recently improved under the policies of former Prime Minister of Pakistan Imran Khan, who sought to expand Pakistan's relationship with Iran.
-He has also offered to serve as a mediator between Saudi Arabia and Iran in their ongoing proxy conflict.
-However, some tensions have remained.
+History

 Antiquity

 The regions that comprise today's Iran and Pakistan have been under the rule of contiguous Eurasian polities at various points in history, as Pakistan straddles an intermediary zone between the Iranian Plateau and Indian subcontinent.
 The Persian Achaemenid Empire, which spanned (among other regions) the area between the Balkans and the area of the Indus River (known to the Persians as Hind) at its height, conquered the regions comprising modern-day Pakistani provinces of Balochistan and Khyber Pakhtunkhwa during the reign of Darius I.